 Best for Oily Scalps: Basin Charcoal Shampoo Bar

-Charcoal is a commonly used skin care ingredient, thanks to its abilities to both remove excess oil and purify the skin.
+Charcoal is a commonly used skincare ingredient, thanks to its ability to both remove excess oil and purify the skin.
 Breaking news: It can do the same for your scalp and hair.
 This bar, which lasts 50 to 75 washes, uses bamboo charcoal to eliminate oil and excess product residue, leaving your scalp and hair feeling cleaner than ever.